rumpff/plex-lastfm-scrobbler/README.md

 pip install -r requirements.txt
 ```

-3. Copy the `.env.example` file in the project root, rename it to `.env` and add your configuration:
+3. Copy the `config.yaml.example` file in the project root, rename it to `config.yaml` and add your configuration:
 Create an API account on https://www.last.fm/api/account/create
 ```
 webhook_port: